Websoft9Archive/ansible-ghost/docs/else-faq.md

 #### If there is no domain name, can I deploy Ghost?

-Yes, access Ghost by *http://Internet IP:8161*
+Yes, access Ghost by *http://Internet IP*.

 #### How to set up domain access？

-First resolve the domain, then connect your Cloud Server to [bind the domain](/solution-more.md)
+First resolve the domain, then connect your Cloud Server to [bind the domain](/solution-more.md).

 #### What is the password for the database root user?